Structure & Funding

 The Maurice Wilkins Centre is guided by top scientists and entrepreneurs and funded by the New Zealand Government.

-The Maurice Wilkins Centre is led by eight principal investigators, who together make up its Management Committee.
-It has five further incoming principal investigators, who will be appointed from within its network and take up their positions on the Management Committee from 2015.
-The Centre brings together more than 140 associate investigators and 170 affiliate investigators, based at research institutions around the country.
+The Maurice Wilkins Centre is led by ten principal investigators, who together make up its Management Committee.
+It has ten further non-management principal investigators, who lead parts of the MWC research programme.
+The Centre brings together more than 230 associate investigators and 240 affiliate investigators, based at research institutions around the country.

 It is overseen by the Maurice Wilkins Centre Board, which meets three times a year to monitor the progress of its research programmes, outreach and education outcomes, and compliance with its funding mandate and budget.
 The Board also provides advice on the development of the Centre’s research and on matters of administration, external relations and international engagement.